jekyll/jekyll/README.markdown

 * Use the built-in [Liquid Extensions](https://jekyllrb.com/docs/templates/) to make your life easier
 * Use custom [Plugins](https://jekyllrb.com/docs/plugins/) to generate content specific to your site
 * Watch [video tutorials from Giraffe Academy](https://jekyllrb.com/tutorials/video-walkthroughs/)

+## Advanced Features

+* **SEO Optimization Framework**: New in this version, Jekyll includes a comprehensive SEO framework to help optimize your site for search engines
+  * Analyze content for SEO best practices
+  * Generate structured data (JSON-LD)
+  * Create optimized social media tags
+  * Build enhanced XML sitemaps
+  * For more details, see [SEO Documentation](docs/seo.md)

 ## Need help?